DhyanB/Open-Imaging/README.md

     Runtime: 268593 ms
     Time per repetition: 1342 ms

-However, performance heavily depends on the set of images used for testing (see next paragraph) and the main motivation behind the development of this decoder wasn't speed but correctness.
-So I would not insist in being faster, but I think the decoder delivers reasonable performance.
+However, performance heavily depends on the set of images used for testing (see next paragraph) and the main motivation behind the development of this decoder wasn't speed but rather correctness.
+So I wouldn't insist in being faster, I just think the decoder delivers decent performance.

 Either way, feel free to run your own tests!
 Any feedback is highly appreciated.
-A basic JUnit test comes with the project.
-Just open `GifDecoderTest.java`, set `LOOPS` to a high value (e.g. 100) and start the test.
-When set to 100, both decoders will extract and render every single frame from all 22 images 100 times in a row.
-This is performed by the first two test methods.
+A basic JUnit test comes with the package.
+Open `GifDecoderTest.java`, set `LOOPS` to a reasonable value and start the test.
+When `LOOPS` is set to 100, the first two test methods will let both decoders repeatedly create a buffered image for every single frame of 22 different images 100 times in a row.

 There is also a third test method that will decode a single image and write its frames to `/src/test/resources/output-frames/`.
-That is a short test I run frequently after changing the code to ensure correctness.
+This is a short test I run frequently after changing the code to ensure correctness.

 ### Images used during testing